Rushan-edi/GameReviewer/README.md

 # GameReviewer Android project - 4th Year 1st Semester

-This project was generated with Android Studio 3.0.1
+This project was generated using Android Studio 3.0.1 ide